openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 It had been months since I had an weired issue with the embedded audio controller of my
         Gigabyte motherboard.

-Plugin the headphones on the front panel of my box didnâ€™t mute the output to the
+Plugin the headphones on the front panel of my box didn’t mute the output to the
         speakers, which nullified the purpose of having headphones.

 I long thought that it was some hardware issue that I would have to sort some day by
         opening the box and checking the connections.

-Yesterday, I decided to solve it for good and I started to googleâ€¦ and found out that it
+Yesterday, I decided to solve it for good and I started to google… and found out that it
         was a pure software issue!

 The culprit sounded to be some unproper settings of the ALSA module and this [Ubuntu guide](https://help.ubuntu.com/community/HdaIntelSoundHowto) just saved
         me.

-I carefully followed the steps and it appeared that for my [Gigabyte GA-790FXTA-UD5](http://www.gigabyte.com/products/product-page.aspx?pid=3258), it was necessaryÃ½to this line:
+I carefully followed the steps and it appeared that for my [Gigabyte GA-790FXTA-UD5](http://www.gigabyte.com/products/product-page.aspx?pid=3258), it was necessaryýto this line:

 add options snd-hda-intel model=3stack-hp